a.k.a Spinners, Spinning Wild Mouse, Twister Coaster

 More intense layouts and a smoother ride experience make the Maurer Xtended Spinning Coasters (or “S-Car” as they are often known) one of the company’s most popular models, pleasing to thrill seekers as well as families.

 The four-person cars spin freely as they move along the track and unlike Reverchon’s and Gerstlauer’s versions, riders face away from each other in pairs.
 The speed of the spin is determined by the weight distribution of the riders so theoretically every ride is different.
 The S-Coaster tends to be a customised installation and can feature special track elements, such as on Winjas at Phantasialand in Germany.
 Maurer’s first spinning coaster was Spinning Coaster Maihime at Tokyo Dome City in Japan, which opened in 2000.

 Maurer came up with a one-off variation of their spinning coaster in 2001, that is essentially a clone of the Intamin Twist and Turn coaster (see below).
 Twistrix at Drievliet Family Park in the Netherlands is an extremely family-friendly variation with a basic layout that features gentle inclines and a powered train with eight cars of two-person spinning seats.

 MACK RIDES SPINNING COASTER

 Mack Rides debuted this coaster type at their own Europa Park in the form of Euro Mir in 1997.
-Things fell silent for the Mack spinning coaster after the model debut, but recently they’ve managed to sell some more to other parks.
+Things fell silent for the Mack spinning coaster after the model debut, but recently have re-invigorated the type by adding features like elevator lifts, launches and inversions.
 They differ from all the other spinning coasters here as the ride comprises of “trains” of spinning cars, rather than individual cars.
 The four seater cars can have riders face one other or sit back-to-back, so at certain points in the ride you’ll get to see other riders.